London Palladium: 2020s

 The Dreamcoat production was due to return in summer 2020; however, due to the COVID-19 pandemic it was postponed to summer 2021.
 Donovan and Yarrow reprised their roles with Alexandra Burke as the Narrator with Linzi Hateley playing the Narrator at certain performances (reprising her role from the 1991 Palladium revival).

 In 2022, Disney's Beauty and the Beast ran for a limited summer season following its UK and Ireland tour starring Courtney Stapleton, Martin Ball, Gavin Lee, and Sam Bailey.

 In summer 2023, a new production of The Wizard of Oz was revived at the Palladium for a limited season starring Gary Wilmot as the Wizard, Ashley Banjo as the Tin Man, Jason Manford as the Cowardly Lion, Dianne Pilkington as the Wicked Witch of the West, Christina Bianco as Glinda, and Georgina Onuorah as Dorothy.

 In summer 2024, a revival of Hello, Dolly! directed by Dominic Cooke, starring Imelda Staunton, Jenna Russell, Andy Nyman, and Tyrone Huntley ran for a limited season.
 As well as this, in July 2024 a concert by StarKid Productions: It's StarKid, Innit will be performed.
 Tickets for the concert sold out rapidly causing the concert to be the fastest-selling musical concert in the history of the venue.

 Jamie Lloyd's 2019 production of Tim Rice and Andrew Lloyd Webber's Evita transferred to the Palladium for a limited season in the summer of 2025.
 Rachel Zegler played Eva Perón in the revival, which played from 14 June–6 September, 2025 with an official opening on 1 July.
 This production was notable for having the number "Don't Cry for Me Argentina" performed on the exterior balcony of the Palladium on Argyll Street and was broadcast to the theatre audience using cameras outside and a large screen inside the theatre; the large crowds on the street watching this balcony scene can be contextualized as part of Eva Peron's "spectacle and political theatre".

-The Regent's Park Open Air Theatre production of Tim Rice and Andrew Lloyd Webber's Jesus Christ Superstar will run at the Palladium from 20 June until 5 September 2026, starring Sam Ryder as Jesus.
+The Regent's Park Open Air Theatre production of Tim Rice and Andrew Lloyd Webber's Jesus Christ Superstar is running at the Palladium from 20 June until 5 September 2026, starring Sam Ryder as Jesus.

+The 2026 Ballon d'Or ceremony is set to take place in the London Palladium, in celebration of the first winner of the award, Englishman Stanley Matthews.
+It is the first time in its 70-year history that the awards are to be held in the English capital.